RonasIT/laravel-project-initializator/README.md

  - This package will be automatically removed

 ## Contributing
-Thank you for considering contributing to Laravel Swagger plugin!
+Thank you for considering contributing to Laravel Project initializator package!
 The contribution guide can be found in the [Contributing guide](CONTRIBUTING.md).

 ## License